Track mileage automatically

 • Startup costs, advertising, and other business expenses

-Mortgage interest and home-related deductions
+Mortgage interest and home office-related deductions

 If you have an outstanding $500,000 home loan with 4.5% annual interest, you would pay over $20,000 in annual interest.
 In this scenario, you could include all the interest you paid as a deductible expense, removing $20,000 from your taxable income.